gjtiquia/dotfiles/README.md

 dotfiles config --local core.autocrlf false
 ```

+### steps for Powershell

+the above steps are meant to be run on a bash shell

+you would need to "translate" them into Powershell commands

+see my [Powershell dotfiles](https://github.com/gjtiquia/.powershell_dotfiles/blob/main/OneDrive/Documents/PowerShell/Microsoft.PowerShell_profile.ps1) for an example of how it is "translated"

 ## setup shared dotfiles

 see each repo for setup steps, i probably documented them there